Frequently Asked Questions

 3-Day Event passes include camping.

-2-Day and 1-Day Event Pass DOES NOT include camping.
+2-Day and 1-Day will NOW include camping!

 Thursday EA Pass provides for Thursday night camping.

-Can I get a Refund for any of my ticket purchases?
+Can I get a refund for any of my ticket purchases?

 Lucidity does NOT offer refunds for tickets.
 Please refer to the instructions below on how you can transfer your ticket to another exceptional being!